-The third form of fire, presented in cd, appears to be the ritual fire produced by the kindling sticks wielded by the fingers, which are characterized, as so often, as "young women" (yóṣaṇaḥ).
-The cmpd. dáśapramatim 'having ten(fold) forethought' suffers from the same formational oddity as saptáśivāsu and has been even more eagerly emended to dáśa prámatim (see, e.g., Old Noten, who keeps saptáśivāsu as a cmpd but supports emending the other to two words).
-The dáśa, liberated from the compound, would qualify the fingers, as often.
-However, in my opinion we must keep either both compounds or neither, and since the cmpds are the more difficult readings and Dīrghatamas is a tricky poets, I see no reason to emend.
+The third form of fire, presented in cd, appears to be the ritual fire produced by the kindling sticks wielded by the fingers, which are characterized, as so often, as "young women" ($y \circ sanah$).
+The cmpd. das santament in the same formational oddity as santasiva in the same formational oddity as santasiva in the same even moreeagerly emended to <math>das pramatim (see, e.g., Old, Noten, who keeps santasiva is a cmpd but supports emending the other to two words).
+The das a, liberated from the compound, would qualify the fingers, as often.
+However, in my opinion we must keep either both compounds or neither, and since the cmpds are the more difficult readings and Dīrghatamas is a tricky poet, I see no reason to emend.

-Note that janyanta in b rhymes with anayanta in 1d in the same metrical position.
+Note that janayanta in b rhymes with anayanta in 1d in the same metrical position.